IlexisTheMadcat/Ram/README.md

 ```
 **Actions:**\
 React to a message with "❌" to delete a vanity message.\
-React to a message with "❓" to recieve a DM telling you the real user who sent it.
+React to a message with "❓" to recieve a DM telling you the real user who sent it.\
+React to a message with "📝" to edit that message.

 With a vanity equipped, send a message anywhere in a specific server to transform your message into your new avatar.